michtnt/advent-of-code-2023/day5/README.md

 Consider all of the initial seed numbers listed in the ranges on the first line of the almanac.
 What is the lowest location number that corresponds to any of the initial seed numbers?

-Answer:
+Your puzzle answer was 11611182.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.